Pakistan Says Hit Military Facilities In Afghanistan

 "The places they are talking about are far away from these two places," he added.

-One person was meanwhile killed when a "civilian home" was hit by Pakistani shelling, Afghan government deputy spokesperson Hamdullah Fitrat said on X.

-On Saturday, Pakistan said it had thwarted "drone attacks" launched by Afghanistan the previous night.
+Pakistan said on Saturday it had thwarted "drone attacks" launched by Afghanistan which were intercepted on Friday night.

 At least three locations were targeted, including the Pakistani military headquarters in Rawalpindi, near the capital Islamabad, authorities said.